 However, if you do not meet the requirements for the student loan, i.e. you haven't lived in the Netherlands for at least the last 5 years, there is another way to apply for the loan and supplementary grant.
 You have to be employed by a Dutch employer and work at least 56 hours a month.

 Requirements for the student travel product

 The student travel product is as simple as it sounds.
 With student finance, you can receive a discount on travel with Dutch public transport.
 Sweet, right?
 You can also choose to travel for free on weekdays or weekends.
 In order to qualify for this, you need to meet the requirements for the student loan.

 How do you send in your studiefinanciering application?

-If you have made it this far, and you meet the requirements for some components, or even all 3, of studiefinanciering, it's time to apply.
+If you have made it this far and you meet the requirements for some components, or even all 3, of studiefinanciering, it's time to apply.
 Applying is relatively simple.
-All you need are a few relevant documents, your BSN number and your DigiID.
+All you need are a few documents, your BSN number and your DigiID.
 You can go to DUO.nl and apply online, logging in with your DigiID.
-You can also download the relevant forms.
+You can also download the required forms.
 You can read more about the studiefinanciering application process on our Student Finance page!

 And that, friends, is a short and sweet explanation of who can send in a studiefinanciering application.
 If you don't qualify for any of the aforementioned aids, don't worry!
 There are plenty of other ways to finance your studies aside from sending in a studiefinanciering application.
 For example, you could consider a scholarship!

 Check out our complete Guide to Student Finance to read more about all the different types of student finance you can get in the Netherlands!